CCTC Accreditation 2022

 (10) Non-Displacement of Certificated Employees.
 The institution and participating districts must certify that interns do not displace certificated employees in participating districts.

-• The Teacher Internship Program Handbook, under the Offer of Employment section, stipulates that teachers hired as interns may not displace district certificated employees.
+- The Teacher Internship Program Handbook, under the Offer of Employment section, stipulates that teachers hired as interns may not displace district certificated

 (11) Justification of Intern Program.
 When an institution submits a program for initial or continuing accreditation, the institution must explain why the internship is being implemented.
 Programs that are developed to meet employment shortages must include a statement from the participating district(s) about the availability of qualified certificated persons holding the credential.
 The exclusive representative of certificated employees in the credential area (when applicable) is encouraged to submit a written statement to the Committee on Accreditation agreeing or disagreeing with the justification that is submitted.

-• The Teacher Internship Program was implemented to provide an alternative route to certification for well-qualified individuals who are capable of acquiring the knowledge and skills necessary for effective teacher performance in a more independent field setting than is normally mandated during the more traditional final semester of student teaching.
+- The Teacher Internship Program was implemented to provide an alternative route to certification for well-qualified individuals who are capable of acquiring the knowledge and skills necessary for effective teacher performance in a more independent field setting than is normally mandated during the more traditional final semester of student teaching.
 In addition, the Teacher Internship Program was developed to help districts meet employment shortages in areas such as special education, mathematics, science, English, and Spanish.
 To participate in the internship program, a district must have the support of the exclusive representative of its certificated employees, where such a representative exists.
-Each participating district is required to sign the TIP MOU which are kept on file.
+Each district must submit a letter to indicate that credentialed teachers are not available in the area for which the intern(s) is being hired.
+(2024-2025 letters) [Updated in response in feedback.]

 (12) Bilingual Language Proficiency.
 Intern programs must verify that candidates who are dually enrolled in a Bilingual Authorization program have attained a language proficiency level in listening, speaking, reading, and writing the target language that is equivalent to the passing standard on the appropriate CSET: World Languages language examination prior to recommending for the intern credential.
 This performance level is set at a minimum of ACTFL Advanced-Low for Western languages and ACTFL Intermediate-High for non-Western languages.
 Programs must submit evidence to the Commission which demonstrates how the program ensures that candidates meet the requirement.
 Reference: Education Code Section 44325(c)(4).